 The Racketeer Influenced and Corrupt Organizations Act (RICO) is a federal law that's designed to increase the penalties of belonging to a cartel or other organized crime group, and to target “managers” and leaders of these groups specifically.
 Though conspiracy covers many instances of group-crime (planning and cooperation), RICO law is broad enough to cover members of cartels who merely give orders.
 Under RICO, a person who commits at least two acts of racketeering (one of 35 criminal acts) as part of a criminal enterprise may be subject to additional penalties for each racketeering charge.
 RICO has been adopted into state law by 33 states, some with broader applicability and significantly different rules for prosecution, than the federal law.

 We've all seen popular crime dramas depicting the ubiquitous and glamorous "drug cartel."
 Yet, what you see on television isn't necessarily true to life.
 Being arrested for a major drug offense is anything but glamorous.
-If you or someone close to you has been charged with a drug-related crime, it's in your best interests to contact a criminal defense attorney as soon as possible for a free case review.
+If you or someone close to you has been charged with a drug-related crime, it's in your best interests to contact an experienced criminal defense attorney near you.